 Table~\ref{Res_nonattri_network} reports the link prediction results on five networks without node attributes, with the best and the second best performers highlighted by \textbf{bold} and \underline{underline}, respectively.
-Clearly, as compared to Table~\ref{Res_clean_network_Attribute}, significant performance drop can be observed when node attributes are not incorporated for all methods except for SEAL.
-As SEAL does not well leverage node attributes for link prediction, it even achieves better performance on Cora, Citeseer, WebKB and Wiki without node attributes.
+Clearly, as compared to Table~\ref{Res_clean_network_Attribute}, significant performance drops can be observed when node attributes are not incorporated for all methods except for SEAL.
+As SEAL does not well leverage node attributes for link prediction, it even achieves better performance on Cora, Citeseer, WebKB and Wiki \jy{at the absence of} node attributes.

 To fully exploit network structure, for CSSL\_Neigh and CSSL\_Subgraph, we respectively set the number of random walks starting from per node and the random walk length to 80 and 20, and we use Weighted-L1 aggregation operator to form edge embeddings for all CSSL variants.
-For Node2Vec, following the default setting, we start 10 random walks with length 80 from each node and use window size 10 to collect context nodes, using the default random walk setting with $p=q=1$.
+For Node2Vec, we start 10 random walks with length 80 from each node and collect context nodes with window size 10, with the default random walk setting $p=q=1$ used.
 Default parameters are used to train LINE.

-It is worth noting that, even at the absence of node attributes, CSSL\_Neigh and CSSL\_Subgraph still markedly outperform other baselines, with the CSSL\_Subgraph\_Pretr variant yielding the best overall performance.
-Specially, CSSL\_Neigh and CSSL\_Subgraph outperform the CSSL\_Ablated without self-supervision by a large margin.
+Note that even at the absence of node attributes, CSSL\_Neigh and CSSL\_Subgraph still markedly outperform other baselines, with the CSSL\_Subgraph\_Pretr variant yielding the best overall performance.
+Specially, CSSL\_Neigh and CSSL\_Subgraph outperform CSSL\_Ablated without self-supervision by a large margin.
 Again, this validates the effectiveness of structural context prediction in boosting link prediction, as a self-supervised learning task, especially for the case without node attributes.

-Apart from the CSSL variants, SEAL achieves overall the second best performance, much superior to the rigid heuristics.
-This proves the effectiveness of SEAL in extracting useful node neighborhood structure semantics to boost link prediction performance.
-Among the network embedding based methods, DeepWalk achieves the best performance, which attributes to its special ability in exploring high-order neighborhood structure.
-As a whole, traditional heuristics-based methods do not exhibit competitive results as compared with other more advanced baselines.
+Apart from CSSL variants, SEAL generally achieves the second best performance, \jy{far} superior to other rigid heuristics-based methods.
+This proves the efficacy of SEAL in extracting useful node neighborhood structure to boost the link prediction performance.
+Among network embedding based methods, DeepWalk achieves the best performance, which attributes to its special ability in exploring high-order neighborhood structure.
+As a whole, traditional heuristics-based methods do not exhibit competitive results as compared to other advanced baselines.

 On non-attributed networks, the pretraining based CSSL variants overall perform better than the joint training based counterparts, because the pretraining strategy helps better learn informative node structure embeddings, which are essential for link prediction.
 In comparison, on attributed networks, with the use of informative node attributes to construct node embeddings, the pretraining and joint training variants perform comparably.